aazaff/teachPaleobiology/LabExercise5.md

 1. The varaible Resample was created using the functions `rep()`, `names()`, and `table()`.
 Additionally, the function `rep()`, used the arguuments `x` and `times`.
 Can you describe the role of these functions and arguments in this script?
 2. What was the richness and the frequency distribution of the new sample DoubleFake?
 How did this compare to the original population?
+3. What is the probability that if we sample 26 letters with replacement, that we will sample all 26 letters?

 We will talk about the problem of richness more in depth in a later exercise, and ~~better~~ common methods to account for the sampling effort problem.